 Although WordPress revisions are very helpful, they can negatively affect your website if not properly managed.

-WordPress default settings do not limit the number of post revisions it stores for a particular post or page.
+WordPress default settings do not limit the number of WP post revisions it stores for a particular post or page.

 If you have multiple posts and pages on your website, there will be multiple revisions for each post on your database.
 This will bloat your database with many unnecessary data.